Ireland Crypto Tax 2

 Accounting and documentation

-• Record Retention Periods: Irish tax law requires that all documents and records relating to tax liabilities be retained for six years after the end of the tax year in which the return was filed.
+• Retention Periods for Records: Irish tax law requires retention of all documentation and records related to a liability for a tax for a period of six years from the end of the tax year in which the return was filed.

-Table with the main tax rates in Ireland for 2024.
-This table includes personal income tax, corporation tax, VAT, and capital gains tax rates that apply to cryptocurrency income.
+personal income tax, corporation tax, VAT, and capital gains tax rates applicable to cryptocurrency income.

 Tax Bid Commentary